-Today there is a climate that takes us back to very emergence of the ‘self regulating market’ (SRM) in the 1830s.
+But there is now a process that takes us back to the early days of industrial capital and the emergence of the ‘self regulating market’ (SRM).

 The three elements of the SRM were what the economic historian Karl Polyani referred to as the fictitious commodities of the capitalist economy - money, land and labour.
 A variety of legislations such as the New Poor Law of 1834 and abolition of the Corn Laws allied to the Enclosures Acts slowly naturalised the 3 fictitious commodities in the collective mind, and the idea that these things could be freely exchanged in an open market.

-200 years on, we are on the cusp of a similar scale of capital-led transformation of our working lives now forced through by a swathe of liberalising legislations akin to the Victorian era albeit now under the aegis of GATT, WTO and restructuring programmes.
+200 years on in a digital age, we are on the cusp of a similar scale of capital-led transformation of working lives forced through by legislations as in the Victorian era; today under the aegis of GATT, WTO and restructuring programmes.

-A re-commodification of labour for the new liberal economy means its deregulation for the new labour markets of the digital age.
-There's the immaterial labour for the information market and affective labour for the service sector.
+A new labour for the new economy comes through its deregulation for the new terms of the digital age.
+There's the immaterial labour for the information sector and affective labour for the service sector.
 Immaterial and affective are productive of each other and both require a subjective investment as an integral part of the work.
-The ideal this paradigm of work draws on is to close to the work of a particular social type – the artist – whose sense of personal autonomy is woven into the material aspect of labour without limits on time and commitment.
+The ideal this draws on is the work of a particular social type – the artist – whose sense of personal autonomy is woven into the material aspect of labour without limits on time and commitment.

-The strike project began in 1992 when it occupied the derelict Victorian public convenience in Spitalfields to start the project called Public Lavatory.
+Against this background, the strike project began in 1992 when it occupied the derelict Victorian public lavatory in Spitalfields.
 With the owner's later consent, the disused space was returned to public access, if not for its original use.
 Over 4 years the Public Lavatory went to incubate and host a sequence of projects which received some critical attention from the formal gallery system and funding structures.

-The Public Lavatory was an art project that set out to define a matrix involving a variety of social players not just artists in the new realities of work.
-Throughout every aspect of its operation, strike sought to link two issues:
+The Public Lavatory was a project that set out to define a matrix involving a variety of social players through artists in the new realities of work.
+By its operation, strike sought to link two issues:

 1, casualised and affective labour and 2, authorship.